RiCkymare00/Master-QML/Andrea_Sarli/3-Quantum_Mechanics/diracNotation.md

   $$

 These properties ensure that the set $\{|i\rangle\}$ forms an **orthonormal basis**, allowing for simple expansion and computation of inner products and matrix elements.

+Interpretation:
+	•	If $j = i$, then $\langle i|i\rangle = 1$: the vector is normalized, meaning it has unit length.
+	•	If $j \ne i$, then $\langle j|i\rangle = 0$: the vectors are orthogonal, meaning they are at 90° to each other in Hilbert space.

+Summary:

+The condition $\langle j|i\rangle = \delta_{ji}$ implies that the set ${|i\rangle}$ is an orthonormal basis—a set of vectors that are both orthogonal and of unit norm.

+This property is essential for:
+- Expanding arbitrary quantum states as linear combinations of basis vectors.
+- Simplifying computations involving inner products, operators, and matrix representations.

 ## 3. Operators in Dirac Notation